General

 Fit

 Through the context menu, the image can be adjusted in a frame.
-To do this, the image must have been selected using the selection mode "Image".
+The image must have been selected using the selection mode "Image."

 This is a manual process that overrides the automation from the properties menu.